sadmani/portfolio/_projects/COP.md

 ###Conclusions:

-Though the device definitely has room for improvement, it does do a pretty good job of locating the center of pressure.
-The disadvantages to the current prototype was that I wasn't able to get it down to a less bulky device in the timeframe, but that's definitely something that I would like to continue on my own.
+Though the device definitely has room for improvement, it does relatively well at locating the center of pressure.
+I was not able to get it down to a less bulky device in the timeframe, but that is definitely something that I would like to continue on my own.
 Overall, the project was an incredible learning experience- thanks so much to Professor Peshkin, Nick Marchuk, and Jarvis Schultz for their continuous advice!!!

 ![alt text](http://i882.photobucket.com/albums/ac22/sadmani/evolution_of_designs_zpshokeajiw.png "Final Prototype Evolution")